Building mental fitness: The new standard for a stronger mind

 Signs you’re improving your mental fitness

-- You feel more focused and less distracted during the day
+- You feel less distracted

 - You handle challenges without panicking or spiraling

-- You remember things more easily
+- You recall things more easily

 - You make decisions with more clarity